 As winter is with us the working bees will more than likely be closer to the coast, especially with shorter daylight hours.
 Come join us for an outing, with some gentle exercise along the way.

 The intention is to go where the weather is more mild and hopefully with no rain.
 I would like to do several small walks up to the tops of some mountains in the NE part of Tassie.
-We will camp at our cars in some of the free camping areas that are around and will have a nice fire to sit around in the evening times.
+We will head out to Swimcart Beach climbing Doctors Peak on the way.
+Next day we will do a walk from our camp to Mount Pearson.
+Both these walks are in open forest with some amazing rock formations.
+There is no track and only a few rock cairns along the way.
+This trip is a car camping trip and we will have a nice fire to sit around in the evening times.

 This walk is designed to beat the high petrol prices so all walkers are asked to catch the Merseylink Bus from the bus stops in Rooke St Devonport, Wongi Lane Ulverstone and Cattley St Burnie.
 Please catch the 9.00 am bus from both Devonport and Burnie.
 Bus 708 Depart Burnie 9.00, Arrive Penguin 9.18 am.
 Feeder buses from Wynyard and Emu Heights.
 Bus 708 Dep Devonport 9.00 am, Depart Ulverstone 9.23 am, Arrive Penguin 9.39am.
 Feeder busses from Latrobe, East Devonport and Ambleside.
 We will meet in Penguin then walk and climb to Mt Montgomery for our lunch stop.
 After lunch we will retrace our steps to Penguin and sample the bakery before catching the bus home.
 This is a great opportunity to be on a NWWC walk using public transport.